Menopause and Headaches: How are they Connected?

 • Certain food additives, such as monosodium glutamate (MSG).

-• Your period.
-Menstrual migraines and headaches before and during your period are relatively common throughout the female population.
+• Your period Menstrual migraines and headaches before and during your period are relatively common throughout the female population.
 But during perimenopause, when periods become more frequent and erratic, these types of headaches can become more regular and severe.

-There’s no avoiding your period.
+My own menopause related migraines would usually appear around the time of my period.
+So, I became stricter at tracking my cycle and anticipating when my period might arrive.
+After all, there’s no avoiding your period.
 But if you know when it’s coming, you can prepare for the potential headache that might accompany it.

 How to Find Relief from Menopausal Headaches